The Best Whole Life Insurance For Infinite Banking

 Many newbies researching Infinite Banking concept will naturally gravitate to the policy with the highest early cash value.
 However, if they worked with an independent agent to compare the best dividend-paying Whole Life companies, they’d find that having access to 4 figures of additional cash value in year three isn’t worth giving up 5-6 figures in year twenty-five.

-Looking through this lens, the best policy for Infinite Banking early on may not be the best Whole Life insurance for retirement and vice versa.
+Looking through this lens, the best policy for the Infinite Banking strategy early on may not be the best Whole Life insurance for retirement and vice versa.
 However, any Whole Life insurance policy can be used for both, regardless of whether it is optimized for early or long-term performance.

 As one of my early mentors said: